zzybluebell/tp/docs/UserGuide.md

     * `-d/`: descending

 * **Requirements of input command**:
-   * When user inputs a command, the specific content is not allowed including above prefixs.
+   * When user inputs a command, the specific content is not allowed including above prefixes.
    * E.g. address is not allowed to be "112-p/ Amoy Street-a/, 069907, Singapore"
 </div>